okta/okta-auth-swift/README.md

                             handleError(error)
 })
 ```
-Please refer to [Get Transaction State](https://developer.okta.com/docs/api/resources/authn/#get-transaction-state) section of API documentation for more details behind that call.
+Please refer to the [Get Transaction State](https://developer.okta.com/docs/api/resources/authn/#get-transaction-state) section of API documentation for more details behind that call.

 ## API Reference - Status classes

 Collection of status classes.
-Downcast the status instance to status specific class to get access to status specific functions and properties.
+Downcast the status instance to a status specific class to get access to status specific functions and properties.

 ### OktaAuthStatus